 Personal Statement

-Grown up in a business family, I am deeply influenced by my father.
+Having grown up in a family business, I am deeply influenced by my father.
 My father is a business man with strong determination and unique communication skills.
 Although he only conducts domestic steel business, the way he copes with difficulties and solves problems inspire me significantly.

-With the great influence of my father and a four year undergraduate study majored in International Economics and Trade, I gradually developed a strong interest in international business.
+With the great influence of my father and a four year undergraduate course in International Economics and Trade, I gradually developed a strong interest in international business.
 When I saw the program International Business and Emerging Markets offered by the University of Edinburgh, I knew it was what I have been searching for.
 Coming from the biggest emerging economy, China, I am eager to bring myself up to speed with contemporary thinking in corporate strategy and commit myself in a multi-national company which devotes itself in business with China.

 Currently studying in Aston University for my final year of undergraduate program enables me to experience a totally different culture and cultivate me the habit of taking initiatives.
 Besides, I always consider myself as a sociable and determined young person.
-In the summer vacation of 2010, I luckily got the chance to do my internship in Zurich, one of the most prestigious multi-national insurance companies.
-It was a golden chance for me to experience the dynamic culture interaction in HK and to learn more about the practical methods of conducting business.
-Later that year, United Nations was holding a conference on climate change in China.
-I was selected as a volunteer in Document Distribution Department.
-The 10 days meeting gave me a chance to know how the real UN works and communicated with representatives from all over the world.
-It was at that moment did I realized how interesting and challenging it would be if I could become a co-ordinator between different countries.
-However, it also occurred to me that good professional knowledge of business is essential.
-That is why I chose to work in the marketing department for a E-commerce company last year.
-The senior band manager of the digital business firm taught me a great deal about communication skills and gave me real chances to practise my abilities of negotiating with our cooperative partners.
+In the summer vacation of 2010, I was fortunate to have the opportunity to do my internship in Zurich, one of the most prestigious multi-national insurance companies.
+It was a golden opportunity for me to experience the dynamic cultural interaction in HK and to learn more about the practical methods of conducting business.
+Later that year, the United Nations was holding a conference on climate change in China.
+I was selected as a volunteer in the document distribution department.
+The 10 day meeting gave me a chance to learn how the real UN works and communicated with representatives from all over the world.
+It was at that moment I realized how interesting and challenging it would be if I could become a co-ordinator between different countries.
+However, it also occurred to me that a good professional knowledge of business is essential.
+That is why I chose to work in the marketing department for an e-commerce company last year.
+The senior band manager of the digital business firm taught me a great deal about communication skills and gave me the chance to practise my abilities of negotiating with our cooperative partners.

-Amongst the various activities that captivate me are making speeches and presentations.
-I had the chance to take part in the National College Student English Speaking Contest in my university and eventually won the Second Prize from approximately one hundred competitors.
+Amongst the various activities that interest me are making speeches and presentations.
+I had the chance to take part in the National College Student English Speaking Contest in my university and won the Second Prize from approximately one hundred competitors.
 Although at present my IELTS score is 7.0, I am still keen to improve it further.
-Studying in Aston is a good way for me to adjust to such an English study environment more quickly and to fit in my postgraduate study more smoothly.
+Studying in Aston is a good way for me to adjust to an English speaking environment more quickly and to fit in my postgraduate study more smoothly.

-Based on my study achievements so far and my practical experience, I am more than ever determined to gain further knowledge in the field of international business.
+Based on my study achievements so far and my practical experience, I am more determined than ever to gain further knowledge in the field of international business.
 The UK is a significant financial centre and the education systems of combining theory with practice is extremely attractive to me as it will foster independence and enrich creativity.
-I am convinced that the University of Edinburgh will equip me with a strong foundation in business analyze and provide me with the experience and skills that employers demand after graduation these days.
-In order to realise my dream of being an excellent business consultant, I sincerely hope you will consider my application favourably.
+I am convinced that the University of Edinburgh will equip me with a strong foundation in business analysis and provide me with the experience and skills that employers will demand after graduation.
+I sincerely hope you will consider my application favourably.

 Lee